CenturyLinkCloud/PublicKB/Release Notes/2015-04-06-cloud-platform-release-notes.md

 * [**Pivotal Greenplum**](../Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md/) - Enterprise-grade analytical data warehouse featuring in-database compression technology.
 Powerful and rapid analytics on very large volumes of data.
 Shared-nothing architecture that automates parallel processing of data and queries.

-* [**Opscode Chef**](../Ecosystem Partners/getting-started-with-chef-server-blueprint.md/) - Chef turns infrastructure into code, allowing users to automate how they build, deploy, and manage cloud-based infrastructure using the same software development practices as they use for their primary codebase.
+* [**Chef**](../Ecosystem Partners/getting-started-with-chef-server-blueprint.md/) - Chef turns infrastructure into code, allowing users to automate how they build, deploy, and manage cloud-based infrastructure using the same software development practices as they use for their primary codebase.
 CenturyLink has integrated Chef Server in to a Blueprint that will automatically install and configure Chef Standalone Server on Red Hat Enterprise Linux.

 ###Open Source Contributions (4)
 Selected highlights include: